Educational workshops for middle and high school students

 Main activities: Group work on archival documents, restitution in the museum

-THE FIGHTING STAR
+THE STAR OF THE FIGHTER

 For students from 6th to 5th grade

 The workshop traces the journey of a Jewish resistance fighter.
-The children observe the various forms of engagement, from rescue to armed struggle.
+The children observe various forms of engagement, from rescue to armed struggle.
 Songs, objects and archival documents help to better understand the challenges of this plural resistance.

-Themes: Occupation, exclusion, anti-Semitism, resistance, rescue.
+Themes: Occupation, exclusion, antisemitism, resistance, rescue.

-Historical period: World War II.
+Historical period: WWII.

 Supports: Archival documents.